syncthing/docs/users/faq-parts/usage.rst

     <gui enabled="true" tls="false">
       <address>0.0.0.0:8384</address>

 Then the GUI is accessible from everywhere.
+There is no filtering based on e.g. source address (use a firewall for that).
 You should set a password and enable HTTPS with this configuration.
 You can do this from inside the GUI.

 If both your computers are Unix-like (Linux, Mac, etc.) you can also leave the GUI settings at default and use an ssh port forward to access it.
 For